 Your kids are watching.
 As much as you might not want to admit it, they see how you treat their mother and when you do the opposite of what you say.
 They learn more by observing than by being told what to do because your actions speak louder than your words.
 Ralph Waldo Emerson said it beautifully: “Your actions speak so loudly that I can’t hear your words.”
 Our children have a funny way of calling us out when we do something that is inconsistent with what we are teaching them.
 It’s important to actually do what you say is the right thing to do.

-Now comes the tough question: Are you a role model worth following?
-This is something that most parents don’t think about.
-Take a moment.
+Now come the tough questions: Are you a role model worth following?
 What areas of your life do you wish your kids would do differently than you?
-Unless you change first, your children are less likely to do it differently.
+Unless you change first, your children probably won’t do it differently.
 Changing your children starts with changing you.
-Here are 10 ways your kids are watching you:
+Here are 10 ways your kids are watching you.

 How you talk to someone is just as important as the words that are used.
 Be careful to speak to your spouse and others with respect.

 Negativity breeds more negativity.
-Have a can-do attitude for your child to be prepared to take on the world.
+If you have a can-do attitude, your child will grow up prepared to take on the world.
 Sometimes even the smallest attitude adjustment can go a long way.

 Are your elbows on the table?
 Do you hold doors for women when out in public?
-Your children will be little gentlemen and little ladies only if you model it yourself.
+Your children will be little gentlemen and little ladies only if you model manners yourself.